Medically reviewed by Drugs.com. Last updated on Jul 8, 2023.

 A stroke can sometimes cause temporary or permanent disabilities, depending on how long the brain lacks blood flow and which part was affected.
 Complications may include:

 - Paralysis or loss of muscle movement.
 You may become paralyzed on one side of the body, or lose control of certain muscles, such as those on one side of the face or one arm.

 - Difficulty talking or swallowing.
 A stroke might affect control of the muscles in the mouth and throat, making it difficult for you to talk clearly, swallow or eat.
 You also may have difficulty with language, including speaking or understanding speech, reading, or writing.

 - Memory loss or thinking difficulties.
 Many people who have had strokes experience some memory loss.
-Others may have difficulty thinking, making judgments, reasoning and understanding concepts.
+Others may have difficulty thinking, reasoning, making judgments and understanding concepts.